saymrwulf/litex-boards/notes.md

-2014-09-24T04:48:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2015-01-25T05:13:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2015-01-25T18:09:00 - Late-night bugfix on financial RL environment (litex-boards)
+2014-09-24T04:48:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2015-01-25T05:13:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2015-01-25T18:09:00 - Late-night bugfix on financial RL environment (litex-boards) 2015-01-25T00:22:00 - Implementing approach from a new paper read last night (litex-boards)